viernullvier/backend-coding-challenge-django/README.md

 ### What if I don't finish?

-If you aren't able to complete the challenge please add `TODO`s and explain what needs to be done and how you would go about solving that specific issue.
+Try to produce something that is at least minimally functional.
+Part of the exercise is to see what you prioritize first when you have a limited amount of time.
+For any unfinished tasks, please do add `TODO` comments to your code with a short explanation.
+You will be given an opportunity later to go into more detail and explain how you would go about finishing those tasks.